 Hiring decisions will be based on qualifications and merit.
 The hiring administrator should develop predetermined, job-related, and nondiscriminatory criteria and benchmarks (including any minimum qualifications) to assess each candidate’s qualifications, decide whom to interview, and work with the hiring manager to ultimately select the best-qualified for each vacancy.
 Hiring administrators are encouraged to use a variety of assessment tools.

 The hiring administrator must proactively post and advertise for all vacancies.
 Passively posting a vacancy on the OHR website or advertising a vacancy in one publication is not enough to attract the best pool of applicants.
-Recruiting widely and aggressively will help attract a more diverse pool of qualified applicants.
+Recruiting widely and aggressively will help attract a more robust pool of qualified applicants.
 Additionally, hiring administrators must ensure the following:

 The hiring administrator must uniformly apply pre-developed criteria to all applicants.
 Regardless of hiring techniques, the hiring administrator is responsible for ensuring that only job-related information is considered and that the recruitment, assessment and selection process is fair and nondiscriminatory.
-UW–Madison is an equal opportunity employer and does not hire based on gender, race, color, national origin, sexual orientation, creed, religion, age, marital status, disability, genetic information, political affiliation, ancestry, or other characteristics protected by state or federal laws.

 In addition to applying pre-developed criteria to all applicants, the hiring administrator should deploy specific strategies during the assessment and selection process: